HadrienG2/grayscott/README.md

 - `data` defines the general data model, parameters and HDF5 file I/O.
 - `compute/xyz` crates implement the various compute backends, except for `compute/bench` which provides shared benchmarking utilities.
+Here are the backends in suggested learning order:
     * The `naive` backend follows the original naive algorithm but makes idiomatic use of the `ndarray` multidimensional array library.
     * The `regular` backend leverages the fact that the computation is simpler